Bad colors with Canon 5D Mark II (esp with dark photos)

 As I said before, I'm working on a solution to match camera color rendition more closely.
 However it's not done yet.

-#12 Updated by angryziber - almost 6 years ago
+#12 Updated by angryziber - about 6 years ago

 I can't find any more settings that I could disable in-camera.
 And, given the fact that this is a rather high-end camera, I guess it should have the possibility to disable all kinds of overprocessing.
 Anyway, have you seen any 5DmkII image that would be matched by the default eos-like curve in darktable?
 So far, all of my images, no matter what the lightning conditions were, are too dark in darktable with the default curve.